trueheart78/trueheart78.com/games.md

 - Bloodborne (PS4) [unplayed]
 - Dark Souls II: Scholar of the First Sin (PS4) [unplayed]
 - Divinity: Original Sin (PS4) [unplayed]
-- Fallout 4 in survival mode (PS4) [unplayed]
-  - Originally jettisoned, but wanting to try in survival mode.
 - Final Fantasy X/X-2 HD Remastered (PS4) [playing]
   - X-2 has gotten a lil boring, but still fun.
   - Stratgey guide on route.
 I'd like to see this through.